AlanLuu/lox-go/README.md

         - `range.toBuffer()`, which attempts to return a buffer with all generated integers from the range as buffer elements, throwing an error if an integer generated from the range is an invalid buffer value
         - `range.toList()`, which returns a list with all generated integers from the range as list elements
         - `range.toSet()`, which returns a set with all generated integers from the range as set elements
+- A bigrange type is supported in this implementation of Lox
+    - Bigranges are like ranges except their start, stop, and step values are bigints instead of integers
+    - They are created using the `bigrange` function, which takes the same integer arguments as `range` as well as bigint arguments
+    - They share the same methods as ranges
 - Enums are supported in this implementation of Lox
     ```js
     enum Token {